 To get to the bottom of the mystery, you will have to immerse yourself in the world of Shakespeare and six of his most popular plays, whose themes may have a bearing on the story which unfolds:

 Are the events in Elizabethan London occurring as a result of the playwright’s actions, or is fact mirroring fiction, and some of Shakespeare’s most dramatic storylines stepping off the pages into the real world?

 The answer will only be revealed if you can solve The Mystery of Shakespeare’s Globe.

 A Whole Term’s Work

-Each Sleuth IT game comes with a full term’s worth of resource materials for the teacher and student.
-A Teacher’s Guide, Student Dossier, and all lessons and projects, project files and resources for the whole term are supplied in the Sleuth IT box.
+Each Sleuth IT game comes with a term’s worth of resource materials for the teacher and student.
+A Teacher’s Guide and Student Journal (together with additional project files and templates) scaffold the lessons and projects on an episode by episode basis.
+Sleuth IT is designed to be used in class and working from home.

 In game footage and exemplar material from the student journal are shown below.